na-na-hi/renget/archive/lcbguide.md

 ## Activities
 **1. Story**
 The main draw of the game.
 If you beat battles in 10 turns or less, you'll get an EX rank, which unlocks extra Lunacy rewards.
 Costs raw Enkephalin.
-There are currently 4 chapters + the prologue and two plot-relevant events.
+There are currently 4 chapters + the prologue and two plot-relevant Events.
 Beating the first two chapters is important, as it automatically upgrades all your base Identities and E.G.O to Uptie 3, aswell as unlocks the main farming modes.
 If you are out of Enkephalin but want to continue the story immediately, open an Enkephalin Box or do an Enkephalin refill.
-You get many Enkephalin Boxes from events and the Battle Pass, and most people use them when new story releases so they can complete it all in one day and go back to shitposting.
+You get many Enkephalin Boxes from Events and the Battle Pass, and most people use them when new story releases so they can complete it all in one day and go back to shitposting.

 **2. Story Dungeons**
 The final level of a chapter.
 You go through a series of rooms in order to obtain the Golden Bough.
 Costs Enkephalin Modules to enter.
 Contains Abnormality battles on top of your regular combat encounters.
 Very long, but you can leave and resume later.